What Are the Do's and Don'ts After Hair Transplant?Facial Plastic Surgery

 Medications and Hair Products to Use After Hair Transplant Surgery

-The following mentions some medications and hair products you should add to your hair transplant post-op care.
+In the following, some medications and hair products you should add to your hair transplant aftercare are mentioned.

 Shampoo and moisturizer